nighotY/capstone_project/README.md

 ## PER SCHOLAS(Data Engineering) Capstone Project
 ### Credit Card Dataset Overview:
 The Credit Card System database is an independent system developed for managing activities such as registering \
-new customers and approving or canceling requests, etc., using the architecture.A credit card is issued to users \
+new customers and approving or canceling requests, etc., using the architecture.
+A credit card is issued to users \
 to enact the payment system.
 It allows the cardholder to access financial services in exchange for the holder's \
 promise to pay for them later. \
 Below are three files that contain the customer’s transaction information and inventories in the credit \